pranaykasturi/mosaik-heatpump/docs/models/hotwatertank.rst

 with 6 layers)

-The heat transfer coefficient of the walls of the tank (*htc_walls*) is assumed to be 0.28 W/m\ :sup:`2`-K [7, page 117].
-The heat transfer coefficient for the heat transfer between the layers of the tank is assumed to be 1.5 times the thermal conductivity of water [7, page 82].
+The heat transfer coefficient of the walls of the tank (*htc_walls*) is assumed to be 0.28 W/m\ :sup:`2`-K .
+The heat transfer coefficient for the heat transfer between the layers of the tank is assumed to be 1.5 times the thermal conductivity of water.
-The value is calculated as 0.897 W/m-K, considering the thermal conductivity of water to be 0.598 W/m-K [21].
-However, these values can be changed by modifying the parameters dictionary of the hot water tank model.
+The value is calculated as 0.897 W/m-K, considering the thermal conductivity of water to be 0.598 W/m-K. However, these values can be changed by modifying the parameters dictionary of the hot water tank model.